New York 2140: Themes

 The novel is critical of capitalism, unregulated financial systems, and market economies.
-Many of the citizens of the city live in co-ops and rely on organizations that pool resources, while the affluent live in former office buildings and newly built skyscrapers above 125th Street and in Yonkers.
+Many of the city's citizens live in co-ops and rely on organizations that pool resources; affluent people live in former office buildings and newly built skyscrapers north of 125th Street and in Yonkers.

 Reception

 According to the literary criticism aggregator Literary Hub, critics gave the novel generally positive reviews.
 Gerry Canavan, writing for the Los Angeles Review of Books, referred to the novel as a further step in Robinson's "[...] construction of a huge metatextual history of the future...distributed across overlapping but distinct and mutually irreconcilable texts".

-In 2022 article published by the New York Times about Robinson, Alexandra Alter referred to the novel as "oddly uplifting".
+In a 2022 article on Robinson published by The New York Times, Alexandra Alter referred to the novel as "oddly uplifting".

+Ken Burns has referred to the novel as "wonderful", saying that it "...[has] disasters and climate change, but it also has sort of human adaptability, and it's really spectacular."